sjrahimian/huh/README.md

 # huh: ḥuqúqu'lláh helper

-Help calculate 19 mit͟hqáls of gold and 19% of one's wealth; a ḥuqúqu'lláh helper.
+Calculate 19 mit͟hqáls of gold and 19% of wealth (*after* expenses); a ḥuqúqu'lláh helper.

 Help calculate the _Ḥuqúqu'lláh_ (_Right of God_; Arabic: _Ḥuqúq_ 'right', _Alláh_ 'God'), a voluntary tax ([Wikipedia](https://en.wikipedia.org/wiki/Huq%C3%BAqu%27ll%C3%A1h); [Huqúqu'lláh Compilation](https://bahai-library.com/compilation_huququllah_right_god/)), by retrieving the price of gold and performing required operations.
 The program will output the gold price and any payable amount of ḥuqúqu'lláh.